gitlost-murali/GRPO-Ratatouille/README.md

 The goal is to ratatouille/control remote models with smaller models

+Note: The code is extensively derived from [Philipp Schmid's blog on mini-R1](https://www.philschmid.de/mini-deepseek-r1)

 # Setup

 1. Install Pytorch & other libraries, make sure to match your GPU driver version